 This is a beautiful delta formed by the Kaveri river.
 Imagine canoeing in the river running through the bamboo groves and forests of Sandalwood and teak.
 Elephants, deer, hare and peacocks are seen here in abundance.

 I am blessed with beautiful weather throughout the year, so you can visit me any time you want.
-If you are visiting from far away, make sure you include me in your Coorg or Mysore itinerary.
+If you are visiting from far away, make sure you include me in your itinerary for Coorg or Mysore .
 Stay home now, and pin the post to travel later.
 Will you?